WP-for-Church/Sermon-Manager/readme.txt

 * New: Add setting for showing and hiding the filter (shortcode and archive, thanks @zSeriesGuy)
 * New: Add setting for default image (thanks @zSeriesGuy)
 * Fix: Taxonomy archive sermons ordered by date preached
+* Fix: "sermon" argument not working in shortcode
 * Fix: Audio file sometime not being correct
 * Fix: Add more theme support for pagination
 * Fix: Image selector in settings now showing up